-Pankaj Gupta is the Practice Manager of the Financial Solutions unit of the World Bank's Infrastructure, PPPs & Guarantees Department in the Global Themes Vice Presidency.
+Pankaj Gupta is the Practice Manager of the Financial Solutions unit of the World Bank's Infrastructure, PPPs & Guarantees Group in the Global Themes Vice Presidency.
 In this capacity, he leads the project finance and Guarantees business for the World Bank.

 World Bank (IBRD and IDA) Loans & Guarantees are used to help member countries mobilize private financing for development purposes.
 They are distinct from and complementary to the Bank’s other development finance instruments.
 For the World Bank, Guarantees operations are a small share of the Bank's portfolio, but they have been seen as highly effective in leveraging limited ODA resources to mobilize greater private financing for critical projects and programs.